-All Counterfeit Notes received back from the police authorities / courts may be carefully preserved in the safe custody of the bank and a record thereof be maintained by the branch concerned.
-FNV Cell of the bank shall also maintain a branch-wise consolidated record of such Counterfeit Notes.
+All Counterfeit Notes received back from the police authorities / courts may be carefully preserved in the safe custody of the bank and a record thereof be

 These Counterfeit Notes at branches should be subjected to verification on a halfyearly basis (on 31st March and 30th September) by the Officer-in-Charge of the bank office concerned.
 They should be preserved for a period of three years from the date of receipt from the police authorities.